 Tailoring the interview.
 Most residency programs have mission statements and program profiles, which your residency interview expert will use to tailor your conversation.
 Our goal is to ensure that you are well informed on the appropriate topics and help you show interviewers how you will benefit their programs.

 Follow-up.
 After your residency interview, you will be able to follow up with your coach for feedback.
-He or she will help identify any issues that you had and provide suggestions on how to prepare for residency interview next time.
+He or she will help identify any issues that you had and provide suggestions on how to prepare for your next residency interview.

 Training will be done live and one-on-one, utilizing popular online software.
 As long as you have an internet connection, you can participate in live residency interview training.
-This is because we have found that your body language and how you interact with an interviewer is as important as how you answer questions.
+This is because your body language and how you interact with an interviewer is as important as how you answer questions.

-Residency Interview Preparation is a process that cannot be completed in one day.
+Residency Interview Coaching is a process that cannot be completed in one day.
 We break your sessions into one-hour blocks over a period of time.
 This allows us to not only assess you and provide you feedback, but it affords you time to practice answers before the next prep session.
 Over a period of time as you prepare, we will also assign articles for you to read and other homework to complete.
-This method enables us to evaluate your preparation progress, while giving you time for self-improvement.
+This method enables us to evaluate your preparation progress while giving you time for self-improvement.

 We understand you have a busy schedule, and will work with you to find a convenient time to conduct residency interview training.

 Our philosophy is to work one-on-one with an applicant, as no two applicants are the same.
-We want your answers to asked questions to be specific and reflective of your personal experience and application.
-If, however, we feel that there is very specific reason for you to participate in a group residency interview, we may arrange a session.
+We want your answers to questions to be specific and reflective of your personal experience and application.
+A coach can spend more time with an applicant and the results are better one-to-one.
+If, however, we feel that there is a very specific reason for you to participate in a group residency interview, we may arrange a session.

 Yes!
-We strongly recommend sending residency interview thank you note afterwards.
+We strongly recommend sending a residency interview thank you note afterward.
+We can help with our Thank You Letter service.